 Re-Establishing Gut Health

-Since foods with probiotic bacteria are also helpful in combating cancer growth,6 yogurt, fermented milk (kefir), buttermilk, miso, tempeh and certain soy drinks, fermented vegetables including kimchi and sauerkraut, certain soft cheeses, and fermented black tea (Kombucha) can also be beneficial.
+Since foods with probiotic bacteria are also helpful in combating cancer growth, yogurt, fermented milk (kefir), buttermilk, miso, tempeh and certain soy drinks, fermented vegetables including kimchi and sauerkraut, certain soft cheeses, and fermented black tea (Kombucha) can be beneficial additions to your diet.

-With all of these benefits, you may want to consider taking a prebiotic supplement to support your efforts to fight cancer and stay healthy.
-Taking a quality prebiotic supplement, backed by sound science, is an easy way of making sure you have enough prebiotic fiber to feed beneficial bacteria in your gut microbiome.
+With all of the benefits related to prebiotic fiber, you may want to consider taking Prebiotin to support your efforts to fight cancer and stay healthy.
+Taking a quality prebiotic supplement backed by sound science is an easy way of making sure you have enough prebiotic fiber to feed beneficial bacteria in your gut microbiome.

 As one researcher notes:

 “The microbiota is also involved in the initiation, progression and dissemination of cancer both at epithelial barriers and in sterile tissues.”

 Treat your gut microbiome well, and you will reap many healing benefits.

 Always eat before your chemotherapy treatment.
 However, don’t eat any foods you really like!
 The reason is that whatever food you choose may forever be associated with your treatment.
 No one told me, so before my first treatment, I went to my favorite deli and had my favorite sour cream, salmon, and onion omelet.
 Now it makes me nauseous, even 15 years after treatment, to even think about eating one.
 Darn!

 My solution?
 After that lesson, I chose foods that were ones that I wanted to give up or avoid, like a big fast-food cheeseburger and fries!
 I won’t name a particular chain, but that temptation is pretty much over. – Anne Mercer Larson, B.A., M.O.B.